etcd-io/website/content/en/docs/v2.3/admin_guide.md

 You can then add more nodes to the cluster and restore resiliency.
 See the [add a new member][add-a-member] guide for more details.

+{{% alert title="Note" color="warning" %}}
-**Note:** If you are trying to restore your cluster using old failed etcd nodes, please make sure you have stopped old etcd instances and removed their old data directories specified by the data-dir configuration parameter.
+If you are trying to restore your cluster using old failed etcd nodes, please make sure you have stopped old etcd instances and removed their old data directories specified by the data-dir configuration parameter.
+{{% /alert %}}

 ### Client Request Timeout